-All students will be required to complete a total of 48 hours of ambulance ride time and 24 hours in an Emergency Department to practice skills.
+A minimum achievement of skills must be performed, some of which may be simulated, in order to complete clinicals.
 This will be arranged by the Instructor.
 You must wear black shoes, black pants, black shoes and a black polo for the clinical/ambulance or emergency department observation experiences.
 Your Instructor will provide you with details on your clinical time, location, and other important information.
-There will also be the opportunity to view an autopsy as part of the class.
-This is dependent on availability of the facility and coroner.